ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 ### Create Shop Trigger

-You will use a trigger so you can detect when the player has entered the trigger volume, and then display the interaction label so the player can open up the shop UI.
+You will use a trigger so you can detect when the player has entered the trigger volume, and then display the interaction label so the player can open the shop UI.

 - Create a **Trigger**, and place it inside the **Triggers** group in the **Hierarchy**.
 - Rename the trigger to **Resource Shop Trigger**.